Care & Treatment

 Some medications are helpful in treating orthostatic hypotension:

 - fludrocortisone increases the amount of blood in your body.

 - midodrine can raise blood pressure while you are standing up.

 - pyridostigmine, nonsteroidal anti-inflammatory drugs (NSAIDs), and caffeine may also help, though each of these medications run the risk of undesirable side effects.

 Your healthcare provider will review all the medications, both prescription and non-prescription (over-the-counter), and herbal supplements that you take.
 Your provider may recommend changes and dosage adjustments to avoid side effects such as dizziness and unsteadiness.
 Benzodiazepines, sedatives/tranquilizers, narcotics/opioids, sleeping pills, antipsychotics, blood pressure medicines, antiepileptics, and antidepressants are particularly linked to dizziness, light-headedness, and increased fall risk.

 Treatments for medical conditions such as heart disease, atherosclerosis (hardening of the arteries), arthritis, Parkinson’s disease, multiple sclerosis, diabetes, nerve abnormalities, numbness (neuropathy), and “mini-strokes” (TIAs) must be reviewed by your healthcare provider.
 Your provider will make sure that you are being treated appropriately, and that the dosages of medicines are what is right for you.

 Your eyesight and hearing should be checked and corrected with glasses or hearing aids if needed.
-Cataracts, glaucoma, and macular degeneration are treatable.
-Follow your healthcare team’s recommendations.
+Cataracts, glaucoma, and macular degeneration can be treatable.
+Follow your healthcare provider’s recommendations.